spbek1961/GettingandCleaningDataProject/README.md

 <p> The script will create the file Final_dataset.txt in you working directory.
 It also will let a final_dataset data.frame in the memory of your R session. </p>

-<p> More information can be found in codebook.md and in the script's inline comments.</p>
+<p> More information can be found in codebook.md and in the script's inline comments (which separate the code in 5 parts corresponding to the 5 points of the project instructions).</p>